Official Adam Doleac Website

 A man of many talents, Adam was also a skilled drummer, though music wasn’t ever his top priority.
 Fate intervened during college, when shin stress fractures rendered him unable to pursue a post-college baseball career.
 By that time, Adam had taught himself guitar and developed his vocal ability.

-Determined to also position himself as an artist, Doleac singed a management deal with 287 Entertainment and released a self-titled debut EP in June 2017.
+Determined to also position himself as an artist, Doleac released a self-titled debut EP in June 2017.
 Sirius XM continues to be one of Adam’s most significant supporters.
 They have played multiple tracks from his EP on The Highway, and Adam was a featured artist on the fall 2017 Highway Finds Tour.
 Adam has also caught the attention of the streaming world, and several of his songs have earned spots on Spotify-curated country playlists.